lsll42/liber/~/physics-questions.md

 6.33 • Three identical 8.50 kg masses are hung by three identical springs (Fig. E6.33).
 Each spring has a force constant of 7.80 kN>m and was 12.0 cm long before any masses were attached to it. (a) Draw a free-body diagram of each mass. (b) How long is each spring when hanging as shown?
 (Hint: First isolate only the bottom mass.
 Then treat the bottom two masses as a system.
 Finally, treat all three masses as a system.)

-Figure E6.33

-6.41•AforceFisappliedtoa Figure E6.41
-2.0-kg, radio-controlled model car parallel to the x-axis as it moves Fx (N) along a straight track.
-The x-com21 6 ponent of the force varies with the 0

-that has force constant k = 250 N>m and is compressed 0.021 m.
-The spring is released and accelerates the block along a horizontal surface.
-Ignore friction and the mass of the spring. (a) Calculate the work done on the block by the spring during the motion of the block from its initial position to where the spring has returned to its uncompressed length. (b) What is the speed of the block after it leaves the spring?S

-k
 6.40 • A 3.70-kg block of ice is placed against a horizontal spring

 Problems 223